-There is a subtle caste system that starts in high school (or earlier) that operates in society and culture that elevates some people even as it marginalizes others.
+There is a subtle caste system starting in high school (or earlier) that operates in society and culture, and elevates some people even as it marginalizes others.
 You know that system, with kids grouped together subtly as jocks or stoners, debaters or skaters, glee club or nerds.
-Hollywood has made movies for the last 30 years that capitalized on those distinctions and perpetuated them.
+Hollywood has made movies for the last 30+ years that capitalized on those distinctions and perpetuated them.
 Why?
 Because almost everyone can relate to being defined in the high school caste system…

 A Different Caste

 We judge/evaluate people with a quick glance and a set of assumptions.
 We categorize them based on how they look, where they live, or what they do.
 Some call it profiling, but everybody does it in some form or another.
 In Acts 10:34 when Peter realized that the gospel had come to Gentiles, he said “I see now that God is no respecter of persons”.
 He meant that in the Lord’s eyes, there is no external value or social caste system that matters.
 As the Lord’s creation, we are only evaluated by HIS standards, not ours.

 Jesus certainly emphasized this in his ministry by reaching out intentionally to the marginalized people in his world– to tax collectors and sinners, to the Samaritans, to women… He seemed to have a totally different standard of acceptance and therefore a totally different caste system than the Pharisees or Romans did.